Mem2019/Mem2019.github.io/_posts/2019-01-11-Linux-Kernel-Pwn-Basics.md

 ./gen_cpio.sh core.cpio
 ```

-The content of the script is also not so hard
+The content of the script is also not so hard.
+If there is no such script, we can add it manually.

 ```bash
 #cat ./gen_cpio.sh